lelou6666/nimbus-docs/cloudinitd/quickstart.rst

     Usage: [options] <command> [<top level launch plan> | <run name>] Boot and manage a launch plan
     Run with the command 'commands' to see a list of all possible commands

     Options:
       --version             show program's version number and exit -h, --help            show this help message and exit -v, --verbose         Print more output
       -x, --validate        Check that boot plan is valid before launching it.
-      -y, --dryrun          Check that boot plan is valid before launching it.
+      -y, --dryrun          Perform dry run on the boot plan.
+The IaaS service is never contacted but all other actions are performed.
+                            This option offers an addition level of plan validation of -x.
       -q, --quiet           Print no output
-      -n NAME, --name=NAME  Set the run name, only relevant for boot (by default the system picks)
+      -n NAME, --name=NAME  Set the run name, only relevant for boot and reload (by default the system picks)
       -d DATABASE, --database=DATABASE
                             Path to the db directory
       -f LOGDIR, --logdir=LOGDIR